 This condition ensures that no material of the network flow is absorbed by the network.

-Another way to describe the structure of graphs are \textit{adjecency matrices}.
-For our approach \textit{the weighted (transposed) adjacency matrix} $\bbB = (\bbB_{i, j})_{i \in I, j \in J}$ of the line graph defined by $\bbB := (\Phi_w^-)^T \Phi^+$ will play the most prominent role.
+Another way to describe the structure of a given graph is the \textit{adjecency matrix}.
+For our approach \textit{the weighted (transposed) adjacency matrix} $\bbB = (\bbB_{i, j})_{i \in I, j \in J}$ graph defined by $\bbB := (\Phi_w^-)^T \Phi^+$ will play the most prominent role.
 Its entries are given by